Blog

 Interested in sharing your story with WCK?

-If you are ready to share your story, or just want to know more about the process, please reach out to Hannah Lind at hannah.lind[at]wckfoundation.ca or give her a call at 604-394-2029.
+If you are ready to share your story, or just want to know more about the process, please reach out to Julia at julia.shepek[at]wckfoundation.ca or give her a call at 604-394-2029 ext.
+6.